Wildlife management model

 Do you receive periodic oversight from the environmental authority?+

 Yes.
-CARDIQUE conducts follow-up visits and environmental oversight of the Foundation's activities, with a technical assessment and potential service fee (article 11 of the resolution).
-The first technical assessment (N°481/2022) recorded adequate infrastructure, a nursery of native species, water bodies, and an advanced process to register El Paraíso as a Reserva Natural de la Sociedad Civil.
+CARDIQUE conducts monitoring and environmental oversight visits to the Foundation's activities, with a technical assessment and possible service fee (article 11 of the resolution).

 What kind of release do you carry out?+